 \subsection{The sub-quadratic/quadratic growth case}

-Let us further consider the case that the generator $g$ has a one-sided linear growth in the unknown variable $y$ and has a super-linear at most quadratic growth in the unknown variable $z$.
+Let us further consider the case that the generator $g$ has a unilateral linear growth in the unknown variable $y$ and has a super-linear at most quadratic growth in the unknown variable $z$.

 \begin{thm} Assume that $\xi$ is an $\F_T$-measurable random variable and the generator $g$ satisfies assumptions (EX1)-(EX3) with $h(\cdot,\cdot,\cdot)$ being defined in \eqref{eq:2.7} for $\delta=0$, $\lambda=0$ and $\alpha\in (1,2]$.
 Let $\alpha^*$ be the conjugate of $\alpha$, i.e.,